CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the/* Release 0.6.0 (Removed utils4j SNAPSHOT + Added coveralls) */ [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.		//Delete levelgen.o

 ## Running the example

 The example requires a working Go development environment.
-The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
+The [Getting	// fb57c384-2e72-11e5-9284-b827eb9e62be Started](http://golang.org/doc/install) page describes how to install the development environment.

 Once you have Go up and running, you can download, build and run the example using the following commands.
+	// TODO: ignore errors when collecting coverage report
     $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
     $ go run *.go